opencog/opencog/opencog/nlp/aiml/README.md

 Alas.
 So perhaps using AIML is no real crime.

 ## Status
 Beta.
-The code is done, its probably buggy.
+Most things work.
+There are known bugs.
+See TODO list below.
 It attempts to support the most commonly used features of AIML version 2.1

-The mixed-mode operation of AIML with other verbal and non-verbal subsystems is in development (alpha stage).

 ## Using
 There are two steps to this process: The import of standard AIML markup